jcl-rv12is/METARMap/README.md

 # METARMap

-Raspberry Pi project to visualize flight conditions on a map using WS8211 LEDs addressed via NeoPixel
+Raspberry Pi project to visualize flight conditions on a map using WS8211 or WS2812 LEDs addressed via NeoPixel

 ## Detailed instructions